johndevs/gradle-vaadin-plugin/README.md

 * ``vaadin.jrebel.location`` - Absolute path of jrebel.jar (required if ```jrebel.enabled``` is set to true)

 ## Plugin configurations
-* ``vaadin.terminateOnEnter`` - Should the vaadinRun and devmode tasks be terminated on enter-key.
+* ``vaadin.plugin.terminateOnEnter`` - Should the vaadinRun and devmode tasks be terminated on enter-key.
 Default true.
-* ``vaadin.logToConsole``- Should server logs be logged to the console or to a log file.
+* ``vaadin.plugin.logToConsole``- Should server logs be logged to the console or to a log file.
 Default is logging to file.